BinarCode/laravel-restify/docs/docs/4.0/auth/profile.md

 ## User avatar

-To prepare your users for avatars, you should add the `avatar` column in your users table:
+To prepare your users for avatars, you can add the `avatar` column in your users table:

 ```php
 // Migration